 Design and Technology (D&T) KS2: How to make a structure stronger

-This video explores the key properties of structures and how they can be refined and changed to make them stronger.
+This short film for primary schools explores the key properties of structures and how they can be refined and changed to make them stronger.

-This video is an ideal tool to introduce pupils to the techniques that can be used to make structures stronger.
+This short film is an ideal tool to introduce pupils to the techniques that can be used to make structures stronger.

-As they watch the video, pupils can give their own thoughts on why they think some structures are stronger than others.
+As they watch the film, pupils can give their own thoughts on why they think some structures are stronger than others.

 They can also try to relate these ideas to everyday structures and objects, which will help them link theory and practice.